marbl/metAMOS/README.md

 * <taxonomy>.propagated.reads.annots

-    Tab-delimited file as above after propagation and having contigs replaced with their constutent reads.
+    Tab-delimited file as above after propagation and having contigs replaced with their constituent reads.

 * html